 Emotional abuse in the workplace is a phenomenon that affects many workers around the world.
 For those suffering from workplace abuse, life can become incredibly difficult or impossible, turning dream jobs into nightmares.
-Emotional abuse can be vicious because it can be difficult to detect if it is not blatant, much like adults may not understand that a child is being bullied at school.
-It often requires context and an understanding of the balance of power within a team or workplace.
+Psychological abuse can be vicious because it can be difficult to detect if it is not blatant, much like adults may not understand that a child is being bullied at school.
+It often requires context and understanding of the balance of power within a team or workplace.
 Many employees may not recognize it or may not know how to report it.
 Others refuse to report it out of shame or anger.
 Others still will report, but human resource departments may not have the understanding to address the situation properly.
 However, this growing issue in the workplace is important to understand and address because its presence hurts both individuals and the company, something that no workplace would hope to happen.
 Globally, 17.9 % of employees said they had experienced psychological violence and harassment in their workplace.
 These numbers should be taken seriously.
 For instance, domestic violence statistics show that about 3 in 10 women (29%) and 1 in 10 men (10%) in the US have experienced different types of domestic violence.

-This article will examine emotional abuse in the workplace and attempt to create a primer on how to spot and address the issue before it becomes a larger issue for individual employees and the workplace.
-First, it will define emotional abuse from psychology and other resources and discuss the links made to emotional abuse in the workplace.
-Next, it will provide several types of emotional abuse and several signs of emotional abuse.
+This article will examine emotional abuse in the workplace and attempt to create a primer on how to spot and address it before it becomes a larger issue for individual employees and the workplace.
+First, it will define workplace bullying from psychology and other resources and discuss the links made to emotional abuse in the workplace.
+Next, it will provide several types of emotional abuse and several signs of workplace violence.
 After this, it will examine some of the common forms of emotional abuse in the workplace, before moving on to the causes and effects of emotional abuse.
-It will end with a discussion on resolving and preventing emotional abuse and some resources for readers who are suffering from emotional abuse in the workplace.
+It will end with a discussion on resolving and preventing psychological harassment and some resources for readers who are suffering from emotional abuse in the workplace.

 Defining Emotional Abuse:

 Emotional abuse, like other forms of abuse, is an attempt to control another person through criticism, embarrassment, shame, blame, or other manipulative factors.
-Unlike physical abuse, which physically harms the body, emotional abuse is often less visible and results in a deterioration of the victim’s self-esteem and wellbeing.
-Importantly, an isolated incident of humiliation and insult is usually not considered emotional abuse unless it is catastrophic, but a pattern of manipulative behaviors will be considered emotional abuse.
+Unlike physical abuse, which physically harms the body, psychological abuse is often less visible and results in a deterioration of the victim’s self-esteem and well-being.
+Importantly, an isolated incident of humiliation and insult is usually not considered emotional abuse unless it is catastrophic, but a pattern of manipulative behaviors will be considered psychological harassment.
 The goal of the abuser is to control the victim through fear.
 Victims will often internalize these insults as truth and will often begin to believe they are the ones failing.
 It will often cause a variety of mental health issues for the victim and will cause a relational breakdown.

 The idea of emotional abuse in the workplace was first created by Dr. Heinz Leymann in Sweden.
 He created the concept of “mobbing,” which is the collective bullying of a person at work.
 He noted that the behavior is often malicious because it can continue undetected, as it can be hidden in feedback to employees and unnoticed by superiors.
 Dr. Leymann described mobbing as a “phycological terror” that is “hostile and unethical communication directed systemically by one or a few individuals mainly toward one individual.”
 He also identified at least 45 behaviors that could be considered abuse or mobbing.
 This terror inflicted on the individual will affect their productivity, their mental health, and their physical health.
 It is most often found among teams of people where one member is the odd one out.